10 March - 13 April 2021

 Merits of the applicant (1–7)

-The assessment should concern the merits of the applicant to perform the proposed project.
+The assessment should concern whether the merits of the applicant enable them to perform the proposed project.
 The assessment of the complementary expertise of the participating researchers is only of relevance for the grading of the feasibility of the project.

 - What is the applicant’s scientific competence within the research area of the application?